-The night before (or at least six hours before cooking), soak the fenugreek seeds and lentils in separate bowls of cold water.
+- The night before (or at least six hours before cooking), soak the fenugreek seeds and lentils in separate bowls of cold water.
+(If you forget to do this, you can do a quick soak by pouring boiling water over the fenugreek and lentils and letting them sit an hour or two.)
 Drain when ready to use.
-(If desired, the soaked fenugreek seeds can be tied in a cheesecloth to keep them separate from other ingredients in the pot.)
+If desired, the soaked, drained fenugreek seeds can be tied in a cheesecloth to keep them separate from other ingredients in the pot.

 - My family loves a generous amount of broth as well as a generous bed of pastry or msemen.
 I often increase the seasoning and liquids by half to ensure ample broth is available to serve on the side.

 - Halfway through cooking, taste and adjust seasoning, particularly if topping off the liquids.
 You want the broth to be very flavorful.